 How to Acclimate Your New Citrus Tree

-2 minute read
+3 minute read

-First, remove the plastic bag used to keep the soil in place during transit and acclimate the tree to your climate.
-The ideal location is a spot by the house with indirect sunlight that gets an hour or two of direct light throughout the day.
+After that, place your tree in a spot in your yard or patio with indirect sunlight that gets an hour or two of direct light throughout the day.

 After two weeks, you can move your adjusted tree into its final location.
 Note: If you are planning on transplanting your tree into a container, you can do this first and proceed with the acclimation instructions above.

 Acclimation during the summer months may require the use of some extra tools like shade cloth, tree paint, and foliar spray to ensure your tree is not scorched by the summer sun.
-We offer a few excellent IV Organics products that work as the perfect fruit tree sunscreen and pest protection to help get your tree thriving in its new home.

 Shop Citrus Trees